Sunz en Coron Hotel, Palawan, Philippines — Best Swimming Pool, EVER!

-I’m not sure what made me decide to stay at the Sunz en Coron Resort.
-At 2500P~4500P, it’s not the cheapest place in town.
-And it’s certainly not the closest to the city center.
+I’m not sure what made me decide to stay at the Sunz en Coron Hotel.
+It’s not the closest to the city center.
+And it just looked expensive.
+(Turns out it’s not so bad).
 But after a fairly rough stay in El Nido and a VERY long boat ride from El Nido to Coron, I was ready for some comfort.
 And that’s what I found at Sunz.
+And what a pool!

-For those of you who need a refresher in where Coron is, this post has an overview and a map.
+**And for those of you who need a refresher in where Coron is, here’s an overview and a map.